Higher Education Certificate in Applied Canine Behaviour and Training

 You will need:

-GCSE English 4 or above or equivalent and a suitable reference
+- Plus: GCSE English 4 (grade C) or above or equivalent qualification.

 If an applicants first language is not English, or a Tier 4 student visa to study is required and GCSE English at grade 4/C or equivalent is not held, they will need to evidence their English language proficiency level, such as International English Language Testing System (IELTS) 6.0 overall (with a minimum 5.5 in each skill).